 Some mortgage companies can deny your loan if they determine that you'll require high-cost repairs, for example, installing a new roof.
 Some companies also look for the likelihood of hazardous situations, such as visual observation of high levels of radon gas or a significant amount of mold in a house.

 Likewise, insurance companies often won't insure a home when certain conditions are revealed upon inspection.
 For instance, many insurance companies won't insure a home if there's a knob and tube wiring

 in an attic that's covered with insulation.
-A qualified home inspector will discuss with you the types of testing that will be warranted, which will help you save on time and money in the long run.
+A qualified home inspector will discuss with you the types of testing that will be warranted, which will help you save time and money in the long run.

-As you can see, having a professional home inspector conduct an inspection is necessary and comes with tremendous benefits, especially if you want to purchase your dream home without the worry.
+As you can see, having a professional home inspector conduct an inspection is necessary and comes with tremendous benefits, especially if you want to purchase your dream home without worry.
 Conducting a home inspection will ultimately provide you peace of mind.